AdobeDocs/commerce-contributor/src/pages/guides/install/docker.md

 - You can have different containers with different configurations for extensive testing.

-Two are the scenarios in which a Docker-based environment is most useful:
+The following two scenarios describe when a Docker-based environment is most useful:

 - For demos, Commerce Cloud compatibility testing and basic development we recommend [Magento Cloud Docker](https://github.com/magento/magento-cloud-docker).
 You can have more information in [Adobe Commerce Devdocs](https://devdocs.magento.com/cloud/docker/docker-development.html).